awslabs/damoos/README.md

 ## Overview

 DAMOOS stands for DAMon-based Optimal Operation Schemes and it is built to help the users to find the best DAMON scheme automatically.
 As the scheme depends both on the workload and the system characteristics, finding a good scheme manually is difficult.
-DAMOOS currently supports simple scheme adapter, simple RL Adapter, Polynomial Fit Adapter and Particle Swarm Optimization based adapter and in the future would also support more scheme adapters that the users can try out.
+DAMOOS currently supports simple scheme adapter, simple RL Adapter, Polynomial Fit Adapter, Multi Dimension Polynomial Fit Adapter and Particle Swarm Optimization based adapter and in the future would also support more scheme adapters that the users can try out.
 ## Prerequisites